Neiva07/ticket-project/README.md

 ## **To run in developer mode:**
 1. Clone the repository
-2. Install Docker and Docker-compose
+2. Install Docker and Docker-compose:

    Installing the latest stable release for Docker on Ubuntu:
     `sudo curl -sSL https://get.docker.com/ | sh`